hiteh/wp_security_headers_d222/README.md

 * Strict-Transport-Security

-If you would like to add base64 nonce to one of the directives in Content-Security-Policy, you can add a nonces table where the key is the name of the directive and the value is the number of nonces that will be generated and sent in the header:
+If you would like to add base64 nonce to one of the directives in Content-Security-Policy, you can add a nonces table where the key is the name of the directive and the value is the number of nonces that will be generated:

 -------------------------------

-Jeżeli chciałbyś dodać base64 nonce do jednej z dyrektyw w Content-Security-Policy, możesz dodać tablicę nonces gdzie kluczem jest nazwa dyrektywy, a wartością liczba nonce'ów która zostanie wygenerowana i wysłana w nagłówku.
+Jeżeli chciałbyś dodać base64 nonce do jednej z dyrektyw w Content-Security-Policy, możesz dodać tablicę nonces gdzie kluczem jest nazwa dyrektywy, a wartością liczba nonce'ów która zostanie wygenerowana: